 Praslin is the Seychelles second-largest island and is famed for its gorgeous beaches, unique flora and fauna, and relaxed atmosphere.
 Anse Lazio and Anse Georgette are two gorgeous beaches.
 Lined with palm trees and granite boulders, the Anse Lazio is said to be one of the perfect settings for watching the sunset.

 La Digue is home to one of the Seychelles most famous beaches, Anse Source d’Argent, with its blinding white sand and pristine waters.
 Easily reachable by boat, the main mode of transport on the island is on two wheels.
 Cycle past the vanilla plantations and watch out for the odd giant tortoise along the way.

-New York to Seychelles International Airport
+London to Seychelles International Airport

 *Prices are indicative and subject to availability.